 Viewing and Managing All Privacy Policies

-section to add an introductory message that appears above all of your policy and sub-policy text on the registration form for learners.
+In the Header Message section, add an introductory message that appears above all of your policy and sub-policy text on the registration form for learners.
 Please note that this text can be no longer than 500 characters, and should serve as a brief introduction to what users will accept below the message in the form.
 It will be immediately visible during self-registration and can be used to summarize the most important information.
 Please note that this message is not mandatory, but suggested.
 Then provide a title message (this is the acceptance message that your users will see) and the text body of the policy.

 Creating and Managing Sub-Policies

-tab when editing a policy, use the sliding bar in the area at the top of the page to see all of the available versions and switch between which version you want to view.
+In the Versioning tab of a policy, use the sliding bar in the area at the top of the page to see all of the available versions and switch between which version you want to view.
 For each currently viewed version, you will see the version name, who published that version and the date and time of publication.

 Assigning and Unassigning Policies to Subdomains